metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 In case of excessive memory problems, please [report this bug](../report_a_bug.md) and share the heap dump.
 To share heap dumps, upload them to a cloud service such as [Mega](https://mega.io/) and share the link.

+!!! warning
+    Heap dumps contain all the JVM memory in Eclipse, which can include any information that you have entered into Eclipse.
+    Only share a heap dump if you are sure you have not entered any sensitive information into Eclipse.

 ## Ask for help